tomascarreira/riposte/README.md

 Currently only linux is supported.

-Download the latest version from the [releases page](https://github.com/tomascarreira/risposte/releases).
+1. Download the latest version from the [releases page](https://github.com/tomascarreira/risposte/releases).
+2. Give executable permision to the binary `chmod u+x path/to/riposte`

 ### Or build from source